mosal2000/Excel-Kickstarter-Chart/README.md

     ![Goal Outcomes](Images/GoalOutcomes.PNG)

-  * The total successful, failed, and canceled projects that were create with goals within those ranges listed above were counted.
+  * The total successful, failed, and canceled projects that were created with goals within those ranges listed above were counted.
 The `Number Successful`, `Number Failed`, and `Number Canceled` columns were populated with this data.

   * Each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns were added to populate the `Total Projects` column.
 Then, using a mathematic formulae, the percentage of projects which were successful, failed, or were canceled per goal range were found.